 - A. Official School Business Activity: School-sponsored field trips, assemblies, contests, or any other school activity as determined by the school administration.
 Appropriate documentation is not required as the school administration has made the determination of an approved school activity. - B. College Visits: Student absences due to the visitation of an institution of higher learning where that student is considering future attendance.
 Appropriate Documentation from the institution visited must be submitted within two days to the Attendance Office.
-College visits must be approved in advance.
-Students are allowed a maximum of two days per semester for college visits.
-These opportunities begin the second semester of a student's sophomore year and include both semesters of the junior and senior year. - C. To participate in the election poll workers program for high school students; - D. To serve as a page for the General Assembly; - E. Extraordinary Circumstances: Upon review of the attendance committee, Shiloh Christian School may grant an extension of allowed absences for extraordinary circumstances or extreme duress of the student or family.
+Students are allowed a maximum of two days per semester for college visits (four per year).
+These opportunities begin the student's sophomore year and go through their senior year. - C. To participate in the election poll workers program for high school students; - D. To serve as a page for the General Assembly;

+E. Extraordinary Circumstances: Upon review of the attendance committee, Shiloh Christian School may grant an extension of allowed absences for extraordinary circumstances or extreme duress of the student or family.
 An example would be chronic Illness.
 A chronic illness is defined as a frequent recurrence of an illness that would cause a student to be absent from school for more than the allowed absences per semester.
 Medical documentation must be provided each year when a waiver of this type is requested.
 Petition for waivers based on extreme duress may be presented to school administration by appointment.